Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bau Chanh Trach is a low-lying area located between Chanh Trach 1 and 2 villages, Phu My Dong commune, Gia Lai province.
 Legend has it that long ago, a giant carried two mountains to block the monster river.
 At this point, the carrying pole broke and the mountains fell down, creating an alluvial barrier.
 Since then, this land has become fertile, any plant can grow well, and from here, "strange flowers and rare plants" such as giant squash or three-month sticky rice have become the pride of the people here.

-In other places, squash is food, but in Chanh Trach, squash is a diverse ecosystem.
-People sell both the fruit and the squash shoots, squash vine juice, squash tea, and sometimes the experience.
-The squash vine juice, collected drop by drop from the squash stalks when harvested, is considered the essence of heaven and earth.
+In other places, squash is a food, but in Chanh Trach, squash is a diverse ecosystem.
+People sell both the fruit and the squash shoots, squash vine juice, squash tea and sometimes the experience.
+The squash vine juice, collected drop by drop from the squash stem when harvested, is considered the essence of heaven and earth.
 Each liter of water costs 30-50 thousand VND but is always "out of stock" in the summer.
 The squash shoots are delicious boiled or stir-fried, the fruit is cooked into soup or dried to make tea.
 Thus, every part of the plant has value.

 This year, with the garden price of about 10,000 VND/kg, Mr. Bien's family earned more than 6 tons of fruit, equivalent to tens of millions of VND.
 But for him, the greatest value is not in the money, but in preserving the precious breed that has been attached to this land for decades.